rtshkmr/tp/docs/UserGuide.md

 #### 1.2: Deleting a client: `client delete`

-Deletes a client by their index in the list view.
+Deletes an existing client from **_TBM_**, you have to make reference to the Client's index.
+This can be easily read off from the client card as shown [here](#ui-when-viewing-clients).

 Format: `client delete INDEX`